yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 - Nothing happens when I try to access the Gallery on Android Make sure that you've set the "Write Permission" to "External (SDCard)" in Player Settings.

+- Saving image/video doesn't work properly
+Make sure that the "filename" parameter of the Save function includes the file's extension, as well

 4. SCRIPTING API
 Please see the online documentation for a more in-depth documentation of the Scripting API: https://github.com/yasirkula/UnityNativeGallery